Module 2: Aboriginal Sentencing Considerations

 Clearly not a positive indicator of restorative justice in action.

-In addition, we will discuss recent lower court decisions, which seek to apply the direction given by the Supreme Court of Canada and also the place of historical trauma in the context of the Gladue principles.
+In addition, we will look at a lower court decision (R. v Armitage), which sought to apply the direction given by the Supreme Court of Canada and also the place of historical trauma in the context of the Gladue principles.

 In the final module, we will focus on how these sentencing directions now known collectively as the "Gladue Principles" work together to achieve restorative justice.